apm-workshop/at-etaps2026/_pages/index.md

 ## NEWS - APM 2026 in Karlsruhe, Germany (KIT)
 {: .secondH}

-Karlsruhe Institute of Technology (KIT) will host the workshop. __7-9 October, 2026__.
+TU Darmstadt will host the workshop. __7-9 October, 2026__.
 Save the dates!
 Further information can be found [[here]](https://apm-workshop.github.io/2025/assets/APM-2026-Invitation.pdf), and more will be available soon.
 For questions, please contact Asmae Tabar (asmae.heydari-tabar@kit.edu).

 <hr>
 -->